Honda Pilot: Safety

-Third generation (YF5/6; 2015)
+Third generation (YF5/6; 2016)

-The third-generation 2016 Pilot debuted at the Chicago Auto Show in February 2015, and production began in May.
-It was made available for sale in June.
+The third-generation Pilot debuted at the Chicago Auto Show in February 2015, and production began in May.
+It was made available for sale on June 18, 2015 for the 2016 model year.

 The exterior is sleeker in appearance compared to its boxier predecessor with a 10 percent reduction in drag area.
 Added to the exterior are standard LED brake and tail lights, LED daytime running lights (DRLs) on EX trims and above, and LED headlamps with automatic high-low beam switching the on new Elite model with special "Elite" badging.
 The Elite trim level also gained features that were new to the Pilot, including ventilated front seats, heated rear captain's chairs which reduced the seating capacity to seven from eight, and a panoramic roof.
 Alloy wheels became standard.

 Newly available safety features include Honda's LaneWatch passenger-side mirror camera or Blind Spot Information (BSI) and rear Cross Traffic Monitor.
 Additional options, including Forward Collision Warning (FCW) with Collision Mitigation Braking System (CMBS), Lane Departure Warning (LDW) with Lane Keeping Assist System (LKAS) and Road Departure Mitigation (RDM), and Adaptive Cruise Control (ACC) are available as part of the Honda Sensing suite.
 A tri-angle backup camera is standard with dynamic guidelines optional.

 The revised 3.5-liter V6 engine has direct-injection and a start-stop system (on the Touring and Elite trims) with improved power at 280 hp, a 6-speed automatic is standard on the LX, EX, and EX-L trims while a ZF 9-speed automatic is standard on the Touring and Elite trims.
 With all-wheel drive models the amount of engine torque sent to each rear wheel is variable.
 EPA-estimated fuel economy is improved with front-wheel drive (FWD) 6-speed models registering 19 mpgus/27 mpgus/22 mpgus, and all-wheel drive (AWD) models registering 18 mpgus/26 mpgus/21 mpgus (city/highway/combined).
 9-speed models see fuel economy of 20 mpgus/27 mpgus/23 mpgus mpg in FWD configuration and 19 mpgus/26 mpgus/22 mpgus (city/highway/combined) in AWD configuration.

-Overall dimensions are larger, while weight is down approximately 300 lb with noise, vibration, and harshness (NVH) reduced.
+Though overall dimensions are smaller, the interior becomes more spacious modelled after the Odyssey, and weight is down approximately 300 lb with noise, vibration, and harshness (NVH) reduced.
 Structurally 21.3% of the Pilot's body is composed of 980, 1300 and 1,500 MPa ultra-high-strength steels, 5% is from aluminum or magnesium, an additional 34.5% is 270 MPa mild strength steel used in areas to minimize repair costs.

-2017 changes
+Model year changes

-For the 2017 model year, Apple CarPlay and Android Auto were added to all trims except for the base LX trim.
+In 2016, for the 2017 model year, Apple CarPlay and Android Auto were added to all trims except for the base LX trim.